 A Roman historian wrote:

-Mehrdad I (Mithridates I), who ruled from ?171 to 138 BC, was the most distunguished of the Parthian kings, transforming Parthia into a large and powerful empire..
+Mehrdad I (Mithridates I), who ruled from ?171 to 138 BC, was the most distinguished of the Parthian kings, transforming Parthia into a large and powerful empire.
 He first did a deal with independent Bactria, securing his rear.
 He then turned west.
 He took Ecbatana in 147 BC.
 Advancing into Mesopotamia, he took Babylon in 141 BC and finally the Seleucid capital - Seleuceia - in 139 BC.
-It was simple to mop up Media, but Elymais and Characene on the Persian Gulf, though, were difficult, and Parthian rule over themwas short-lived.
+It was simple to mop up Media Atropatene, but Elymais and Characene on the Persian Gulf, though, were difficult, and Parthian rule over them was short-lived.
 He's referred to as "King of Kings" in a Babylonian document.
 But he still called himself "Greek-lover" on his coins (and so did his successors) - no doubt to reassure the many Greeks in the cities who were now his subjects.